 There are two omnidirectional microphones inside with cVc8.0 noise reduction.
 The device will switch to the in-line microphone when you plug in a 3.5mm CTIA standard earphone with a mic.
 However, if you plug in an earphone under the OMTP standard which has the mic/ground pin inverted, the mic control may not be supported.

 This is a very handy feature to be able to control your phone’s volume and BTR5’s volume separately.
 You don’t need to worry about a sudden jump in volume and adjust every single time from low volume.

 At first glance, you might spot the NFC logo on the front panel of the BTR5.
 If your Phone has NFC functionality then pairing is quite fast and simple.
 You simply allow the BTR5 to touch your NFC device when enabled and it will be instantly connected.

 FiiO Music App

-Pairing with the FiiO music app you will be able to configure channel balance, switching between filters and access to 10band equalizer.
-This is a very handy feature while other app’s users could also access the onboard EQ menu on BTR5.
+Pairing with the FiiO music app you will be able to configure channel balance, switch between filters, and access to 10band equalizer.
+This is a very handy feature while other app users could also access the onboard EQ menu on BTR5.